hartwigmedical/hmftools/sage/README.md

 The key principles behind the filters are ensuring sufficient support for the variant (minimum VAF and score) in the tumor sample and validating that the variant is highly unlikely to be present in the normal sample.

 The filters are tiered to maximise sensitivity in regions of high prior likelihood for variants.
-A hotspot panel of 10,000 specific variants are set to the highest sensitivity (TIER=`HOTSPOT`) followed by medium sensitivity for exonic and splice regions of a panel of cancer related genes (TIER =`PANEL`) and more aggressive filtering genome wide in both high confidence (TIER=`HIGH_CONFIDENCE`) and low confidence (TIER=`LOW_CONFIDENCE`) regions to ensure a low false positive rate genome wide.
+A hotspot panel of 10,000 specific variants are set to the highest sensitivity (TIER=`HOTSPOT`) followed by medium sensitivity for exonic and splice regions for the canonical transcripts of a panel of cancer related genes (TIER =`PANEL`) and more aggressive filtering genome wide in both high confidence (TIER=`HIGH_CONFIDENCE`) and low confidence (TIER=`LOW_CONFIDENCE`) regions to ensure a low false positive rate genome wide.
 These tiers can be customised by providing alternative bed files as configuration

 The specific filters and default settings for each tier are: